"Compass' digital PSAT was seamless,

 The Compass Online Testing Center runs in a web browser; students do not need to download an application.
 Access to a stable internet connection is very helpful, but students will not lose their work if there is a break in the connection.

 If students lose the internet, our system will automatically try to reconnect for a period of time.
 If the system is unable to reconnect, the test is paused and the student’s place is saved in the browser’s cached memory.
 Students can return to the test by following the link in their confirmation email or using the code we provide to the school.

-Though tests are graded immediately, we slightly delay the release of performance reports to students to decrease the chance that they will be in a group of peers when they receive them, and thus less likely to compare raw scores or answers.
+Though tests are graded immediately, we slightly delay the release of score reports to students to decrease the chance that they will be in a group of peers when they receive them, and thus less likely to compare scores or answers.
 Generally, students and their parents will receive reports the evening of the test.
-Students have unlimited access to score reports but only 60 days to view the questions.
+This can be delayed further upon request.